• Bread Machine

 • The tips below are for bread machine “novices”.
 Hopefully, these tips will help you to maximize the success of your bread machine white bread.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

-• This recipe is part of our series on easy Bread Machine Recipes.
+• This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as buttery white bread, banana bread, multigrain bread and French bread.

 • As I said at the top of the page, this recipe does not produce a fancy artisanal bread… as we are using a bread machine!
 Rather, this recipe creates a nice EMERGENCY white bread if you don’t have any bread flour at home.